BarnBridge (BOND) Price Reaches $1.53 on Major Exchanges

-BarnBridge (BOND) traded 1.1% lower against the US dollar during the twenty-four hour period ending at 8:00 AM ET on October 11th.
-BarnBridge has a market capitalization of $14.82 million and approximately $1.00 million worth of BarnBridge was traded on exchanges in the last 24 hours.
-In the last seven days, BarnBridge has traded up 0.1% against the US dollar.
-One BarnBridge token can now be purchased for $1.53 or 0.00002492 BTC on major exchanges.
+BarnBridge (BOND) traded down 1.9% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM Eastern on October 13th.
+One BarnBridge token can now be purchased for $1.53 or 0.00002438 BTC on exchanges.
+BarnBridge has a market capitalization of $14.83 million and $601,980.42 worth of BarnBridge was traded on exchanges in the last 24 hours.
+Over the last seven days, BarnBridge has traded 0.1% higher against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.